DaniPari99/Experimental-Robotics-Laboratory2/assignment2/README.md

 It is composed by 4 rooms, 2 corridors and a recharging room where the robot is spawned at the beginning. actually the robot starts in an additional room directly connected to the recharging room 'E', where it finds 7 markers which he has to detect in order to collect informations about the 7 locations of the topological map.
 I sligthly modified the Gazebo file of the environment: I changed the color of the Aruco markers from green to white for increasing the contrast, in order to facilitate the detecting operation of the robot.

 ## Working hypothesis
-The robot at the beginning is spawned in the starting location ()
+* The robot at the beginning is spawned in the starting location (x = -6.0, y = 11.0).
+It remains in this position until all the 7 markers are detected and the topological map built.
+* The robot moves the first time always to the recharging station